ast0815/remu/README.rst

 Documentation
 =============

-Online documentation including examples can be found on the projects readthedocs page:
+Online documentation including examples can be found on the project's readthedocs page:

     `<https://remu.readthedocs.io>`_